leavestylecode/pi-200m/README.md

 - Manifest fields: `digits`, `chunk_size`, `width`, `index_base`, `fractional_only`.

 ## GitHub Storage
+Only commit scripts, configuration, and documentation.
+Do not commit generated digit files.
+The `.gitignore` excludes `data/pi_digits/`.
-200,000,000 digits are ~200MB.
-Consider using Git LFS or GitHub Releases for the chunk files, and keep the scripts and manifest in git.
+If you want to share results, use Git LFS or GitHub Releases for the chunk files.

 ## Resource Considerations
 Computing 200M digits is CPU/RAM intensive.
 This implementation uses Chudnovsky binary splitting and may take hours (or longer) depending on hardware.
 Adjust `--guard` for safer rounding if needed.